Kskaae/Portfolio/README.md

 As a project, I look forward to the opportunity to revisit this assignment and continue to add to it as I gain more knowledge and skill with coding.
 At this point in time, this is my first ever coding experience and I find myself becoming slightly obsessed with it.
 For me, obsession is a requirement to achieve goals, especially difficult goals.
 I look forward to the next step on the road to success.

 Special thanks to :
-Anthony Demott -TA
+Anthony Demott -TA,
-David Lovett
+David Lovett,
-John Hernandez
+John Hernandez,
-Joseph Jepson
+Joseph Jepson,
 Brandon Burrus -TA